• Skip to primary navigation

 honey adobo chicken with potatoes on a white plate

 The sauce for Instant Pot Honey Adobo Chicken is spicy, smoky, and sweet.
-Served over crispy potatoes, this easy meal cooks in the Instant Pot on 6 minutes high pressure.
 Add your favorite toppings like sliced avocados or a dollop of creamy sour cream.

 It all cooks at once in just a few minutes.
 Here’s how to do it!